Lifetime Physical Activity Course Descriptions

 The emphasis of this class is on the fundamentals of dribbling, passing, shooting and rebounding.
 Rules and game strategy are also covered and practiced through participation in drills and games throughout the class.

 Golf classes are held at Birdwood Golf course; note that students must find their own transportation to and from Birdwood, and have at least a basic set of clubs.
-Beginner classes typically are limited to the driving range and putting area; intermediate/advanced class will utilize the course.
+Classes typically are limited to the driving range and putting area; however, sometimes you may be able to play the course.
 You will be responsible for paying green fees and range balls and should be prepared to pay for either at each class.

 This is not your backyard badminton.
 Class focuses on the basic fundamentals of skills and shots, including serves, forehand, and backhand, along with the rules and game strategy.
 Singles and doubles play will be stressed.

 Students with varying levels of swimming experience are welcome.
+Two sections are taught simultaneously to allow placement into an appropriate level of ability.
 The beginner level is designed for students who have little or no prior swimming knowledge and emphasizes basic stroke development and safety skills.
 The intermediate level stresses the improvement of strokes, kicking and breathing.
 Deep water skills are also taught.
 This class is NOT for individuals who are afraid of water.

 This course is designed to improve fitness level through cardiovascular endurance, muscular strength, and flexibility training.
 It also covers stroke mechanics, basic water safety, and components of fitness.
 Students must be proficient in swimming and comfortable swimming continuous laps for at least 200 yards.
 Note that this class is NOT for individuals who are afraid of water.

-Basic Scuba class will be split between Ruffner Hall & Crow Pool (1700 Rose Hill Dr.; students must provide their own transportation).
+Basic Scuba class will be split between on- and off-grounds locations; students must provide their own transportation).
 Scuba Diving I is intended for people who have no prior training in scuba diving.
 There are 11 class meetings plus the open water dive weekend.
 Additional fees are charged, which includes everything except mask, fins and snorkel.
 Instructor does not accept students after the first class meets.